fghibellini/bash-job-processing/README.md

 # How to parallelize bash scripts

 This shows how you can make `xargs` run `n` jobs in parallel at any given time.
+It also keeps track of the succesfully finished jobs.
+And allows for retries of failed jobs.

 ## Tour